About the blog

 Welcome to the HLF Blog

-The Heidelberg Laureate Forum (HLF) is a week-long symposium bringing together the best contemporary mathematicians and computer scientists.
-The 8th HLF takes place from September 20-25, 2020.
+The Heidelberg Laureate Forum (HLF) is a week-long networking conference bringing together the best contemporary mathematicians and computer scientists.

-The HLF unites highly talented young researchers (undergraduates, PhD candidates and postdocs) in mathematics, computer science and closely related disciplines with paramount scientists in their research fields for an informal and intellectual exchange in Heidelberg.
+The HLF unites highly talented young researchers (undergraduates, PhD candidates and postdocs) in mathematics, computer science and closely related disciplines with the foremost scientists in their research fields for an informal and intellectual exchange in Heidelberg.

-In our blog you may find background stories of the HLF, the laureates and young researchers, as well as interviews, selected quotes of the day and much more.
+In our blog, you may find background stories of the HLF, the laureates and young researchers, as well as interviews, selected quotes of the day and much more.
 Throughout the year, our bloggers contribute pieces on a wide variety of issues related to mathematics and computer science.

 All attendees are welcome to blog with us as guest bloggers.
-Just send an email.
+Just send us an email.

 Please also read our ‘Netiquette‘ for discussions between users, guests and editors.